Independent record label: 1940s–1960s

-During the 1960s, rock label Elektra, R&B labels such as Motown, Stax records released singles and albums.
+During the 1960s, rock label Elektra and R&B labels such as Motown and Stax Records released singles and albums.
 In the United Kingdom during the 1950s and 1960s, the major labels EMI, Philips, and Decca had so much power that smaller labels struggled to establish themselves.
 Several British producers launched independent labels, including Joe Meek (Triumph Records), Andrew Loog Oldham (Immediate Records), and Larry Page (Page One Records).
 Chrysalis Records, launched by Chris Wright and Terry Ellis, was perhaps the most successful independent label from that era.

 Prior to the late 1970s, major record companies held so much power that independent labels struggled to establish themselves.
 During this time, some popular artists formed their own labels, such as the Beatles' Apple Records, Frank Zappa's Straight and Bizarre Records, as well as the Rolling Stones' Rolling Stones Records and Grateful Dead's Grateful Dead Records.
 However, these ventures often failed commercially or were eventually absorbed by major labels, until the launch of new labels like Virgin Records.

 Independent labels gained further prominence in the American 1960s underground music scene such as ESP-Disk and International Artists.
 Other independent labels included those in Germany's krautrock scene like Kraftwerk's own label Kling Klang Records as well as Ohr, Brain, and Sky Records.

 Internationally, the situation was different.
 In Sweden, three of the four biggest rock bands at the time were signed and saw great commercial success with independent labels.
 These included Hep Stars (Olga Records), Tages (Platina Records) and Ola & the Janglers (Gazell Records).
-According to Företagskällan, these three artists secured an interest for minor record labels, a situation which otherwise would've led to 'the big five' having full control of the Swedish music scene during the 1980s.
+According to Företagskällan, these three artists secured an interest for minor record labels, a situation which otherwise would have led to 'the big five' having full control of the Swedish music scene during the 1980s.